Airz0/PixelSlice/README.md

 The game however, can still be played as long as a webcam or camera is detected (you might need to tweak the config for your specific live feed).

+I have unfortunately lost the assets for this game so probably isn't playable unless you add in your own.